Cal-Rex/milestone-p1-ronin347-media/README.md

    - form data is posted to [https://formdump.codeinstitute.net/](https://formdump.codeinstitute.net/) for assessment purposes.

 ### **404 Page**
-following a different, but simplistic style to the rest of the site. this page calls to a meme that the client finds amusing. the page is simplistic, it displays the 404 error, then after 1 second, the [Pot of Greed](/alanmac95/art/Pot-of-Greed-389315492) card is "played" on the page. it glows with a yellow border and scales slightly in size on `hover`. the prompt on the page tells the user to click it to return to the homepage.
+following a different, but simplistic style to the rest of the site. this page calls to a meme that the client finds amusing. the page is simplistic, it displays the 404 error, then after 1 second, the [Pot of Greed](../milestone-p1-ronin347-media/assets/images/readme/pot-of-greed-pop.png) card is "played" on the page. it glows with a yellow border and scales slightly in size on `hover`. the prompt on the page tells the user to click it to return to the homepage.
 The card image is anchored to the Index.
-The page also credits the artist.
+ - This image was bought royalty free on [sketchfab.com](https://sketchfab.com/3d-models/ pot-of-greed-yugioh-049d734aa46845ec9f74a5d2a8a16b05)([proof of purchase](../milestone-p1-ronin347-media/assets/images/readme/pot-of-greed-pop.png)) and then edited into a card style using MS Powerpoint and MS Paint.

 ### **500 Page**
 Shares all same design features as 404, only one line of text is changed.

-###
-   - Features to implement in future
+## **| Features to implement in future |**

 # BUGS
 * navigation buttons not responding to hover